Irish House of Lords: History

 The Lords started as a group of barons in the Lordship of Ireland that was generally limited to the Pale, a variable area around Dublin where English law was in effect, but did extend to the rest of Ireland.
 They sat as a group, not as a separate House, from the first meeting of the Parliament of Ireland in 1297.
 From the establishment of the Kingdom of Ireland in 1542 the Lords included a large number of new Gaelic and Norman lords under the policy of surrender and regrant.
+As in England, Catholic bishops and archbishops sat in the house as "Lords Spiritual"; after the Reformation (1530s–40s) they were replaced by Church of Ireland churchmen.
+There were typically 22 Lords Spiritual: the four archbishops and eighteen diocesan bishops.

 Religious division was reflected in the House, but as late as the 1689 "Patriot Parliament" a majority of Lords had remained Roman Catholics, while the administration and a slight majority in the Commons were Anglicans, adherents of the Church of Ireland.
 In 1634 the campaign to secure "The Graces" came to a head.
 Most of these Catholic lords lost their titles in the ensuing 1641 rebellion, notably during the 1652 Cromwellian Settlement.
 These dispossessed lords were regranted their titles (if not always their lands) after the Restoration of 1660 by the Act of Settlement 1662.
 Others took the losing side in the Williamite War in Ireland (1689–91), and a much smaller number of them were re-granted their lands in the 18th century.

 By the 1790s most of the Lords personified and wanted to protect the "Protestant Ascendancy".
 By the time of the abolition of the Irish House of Lords in 1800 some of the peerages were very ancient, such as the lords Kingsale, created in 1397, and the viscounts Gormanston from 1478.
 The first Earl of Kildare had been created in 1316.

 Following the Act of Union in 1800, the peerage of Ireland elected just 28 of their number to sit in the United Kingdom House of Lords, described as the "Irish representative peers".
 This practice ended in 1922 with the establishment of the Irish Free State.
 Other newly created Irish peers, such as Clive of India, the Earl of Carysfort and Lord Curzon, were still able to stand for election to the House of Commons of the United Kingdom (not being UK peers) if they were not a representative peer.
 This was a convenient way of giving a title for reasons of prestige to someone who expected to sit in the British House of Commons.

 Today the 18th-century Irish Parliament building on College Green in Dublin is an office of the commercial Bank of Ireland, and visitors can view the Irish House of Lords chamber within the building.